jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/3-13 Knowledge Examples.md

 ![Knowledge examples](graphics/Knowledgeexamples.png)

-**:bulb: - For organizations, InstructLab provides a way to customise and infuse their in-house LLMs with their own specific business use cases.**
+**:bulb: InstructLab offers businesses and organizations a powerful new way to tailor their in-house LLMs by integrating proprietary business information directly into the model.**

-**- Having a customised LLM (that you have updated with InstructLab to add company specific data to) can mean that creating Agentic Solutions, Chatbots, Assistants, becomes a much faster process as the company information is available in that organisations private LLM/SLM**
+**Having a customized model—enhanced with company-specific data using InstructLab—can significantly accelerate the development of agentic solutions, chatbots, and assistants.
+This is because the organization’s proprietary information can be embedded within its private model, streamlining the creation process.**